Unmasking the Polygamous Nature of Quantum Nonlocality: Introduction

 \section{Introduction}

 Quantum nonlocality is one of the most intriguing features of quantum theory.
-Starting from its beginnings and the famous EPR argument~\cite{EPR1935}, through the first works of John Bell~\cite{Bell1964} to various experiments~\cite{Freedman1972, Aspect1981, Aspect1982a, Aspect1982b, Rarity1990, Weihs1998, Aspect1999, Walther2005, Pan2000, Giustina2013, Christensen2013}, it reveals the impossibility of a local realistic description of quantum phenomena.
-Violation of Bell inequalities serves now not only as fundamental tests for the statements about the nature of reality but also finds its applications in many areas of modern quantum technologies~\cite{Ekert1991, Mayers2003, Acin2007, Pironio2010, Yang2013, Yang2014, Supic2016, Baccari2020, Bharti2022, Xu2020, Nadlinger2022, Liu2022, Dhara2013, Acin2016, Zhang2018, Bowels2018, Bierhorst2018, Liu2018, Zhang2022}.
+Starting from its beginnings and the famous EPR argument~\cite{EPR1935}, through the first works of John Bell~\cite{Bell1964} to various experiments~\cite{Aspect1982b, Weihs1998, Rowe2001, Pan2000, Walther2005, Hensen2015, Giustina2015, Shalm2015, Rosenfeld2017, Rauch2018}, it reveals the impossibility of a local-realistic description of quantum phenomena.
+Violation of a Bell inequality serves now not only as a fundamental test for the statements about the nature of reality but also finds applications in many areas of modern quantum technologies~\cite{Ekert1991, Mayers2003, Barrett_2005, Pironio2010, Buhrman_2010, Brunner_2014, Supic_2020}.
 One crucial concept in the study of quantum nonlocality is the monogamy principle, which states that it is impossible to simultaneously violate all $k$-partite ($k < N$) two-setting Bell inequalities among $N$ different parties.
-It has been the subject of many extensive studies~\cite{Collins2004, Barrett2006, Seevinck2007, Pawlowski2009, Pawlowski2010, Kurzynski2011, Aolita2012, Augusiak2014, Ramanathan2014, Sharma2016, Tran2018, Augusiak2017, Ryu2021, Silva2015,Feng2020, Kumari2019, Cheng2021, Das2019, Mahato2022} since the early findings of Scarani and Gisin~\cite{SG2001} later followed by Toner and Verstraete~\cite{TVmono2006} (see also~\cite{Toner2009mono,Toner2007PhD}) and became a fundamental result in the field.
-However, here we demonstrate that the monogamy principle is not an inherent law of nature but rather a mere consequence of the specific mathematical structure of certain inequalities, which are not universal.
-To support our claim we develop a systematic method to construct Bell inequalities among $N-1$ observers, that do not adhere to the monogamy principle for all $N>3$.
+The early findings by Scarani and Gisin~\cite{SG2001}, and later by Toner and Verstraete~\cite{TVmono2006,Toner2009mono,Toner2007PhD}, reveal that a strict monogamy exists between violations of bipartite Bell inequalities, i.e. if two observers violate a Bell inequality then none of them can violate any Bell inequality with the third observer (note that inequalities with more settings can be violated~\cite{Collins2004}).
+A number of generalisations to multipartite scenarios showed that more than one subset of parties can violate a multipartite inequality, but never all subsets of observers~\cite{Kurzynski2011, Augusiak2014, Ramanathan2014, Tran2018, Augusiak2017, Ram_2018, Wiesniak_2021}.
+These forms of monogamy became a fundamental result in the field and the subject of many extensive studies linking the monogamy to no-signalling principle, secure communication and randomness amplification~\cite{Barrett2006, Seevinck2007, Pawlowski2009, Pawlowski2010, Aolita2012, Silva2015, Cheng2021, Mahato2022}.
+However, as shown here, the monogamy principle is not fundamental.
+Rather, it is a mere consequence of the specific mathematical structure of certain inequalities, which are not universal.
+To support our claim, we develop a systematic method to construct Bell inequalities among $N-1$ observers that do not adhere to the monogamy principle for all $N>3$.
 Furthermore, we provide an interesting minimalistic polygamous scenario based only on bipartite correlations between all pairs of observers.
-We show that the simultaneous violation of all inequalities is possible if the number of qubits is $N=18$.
-Recognizing the practical challenges associated with generating high-fidelity quantum states in experimental setups, we find experimentally friendly inequalities that all can be violated with the current quantum optical apparatus using noisy six-qubit Dicke state.
+We show that the simultaneous violation of all inequalities is possible if the number of parties is $N=18$.
+Recognising the practical challenges associated with generating high-fidelity quantum states in experimental setups, we could still identify inequalities that are violated experimentally by six-qubit Dicke states.
+The polygamous nature of quantum nonlocality is therefore proven theoretically and confirmed in experiments.